enoch-ng/Dota2HelperBot/README.md

 `rmleague` - Removes from the list of notable leagues.
 Can only be used by the bot owner.
 Does not currently affect the notable_leagues field in settings.json, so any changes made using this command are not persistent between restarts.

+`autochangename` - Turns the nickname changing feature on or off.
+When used without an argument, shows current setting.
+Use "off", "no", or "false" to turn the nickname changing off.
+Anything else turns it on.
+Setting this option to false will also reset the bot's nickname.

+`globalnamereset` - Resets the bot's nickname in all servers.
+Can only be used by the bot owner.
+This command should rarely be used.

 Any action that changes a server-specific setting must be performed by a server admin or the bot owner.

 ## Unimplemented commands